 COVID-19: Updates from the College

-We will provide regular updates below as new developments or changes related to college operations occur.
+Below are the most recent updates regarding vaccination, masking, testing, classes, or events.
+We will continue to provide regular updates as new developments or changes related to college operations occur.

 Thank you for your support, flexibility, patience, caring and concern.